Louibens/PP4_FreeFurnitureHub/README.md

 ## Planning

 - Link to Github Project board that User Storires were added and managed from [Free Furniture Agile Tool](https://github.com/users/Louibens/projects/4/views/1)
+- The User Stories have acceptance criteria and labels to show whether the requirement was Must Have, Should Have, Won't have.
+- 2 User Stories that were not implemented as part of this sprint have been added to a Next iteration column/channel and have been captured in the Future Features section below.

 - The ideal user is: